programminghistorian/jekyll/lessons/json-and-jq.md

 ```

 Notice that the `[]` wrapping our results are now gone.
-To make clear what has happened, check the "Compact Output" checkbox in the upper left.
+To make clear what has happened, check the "Compact Output" checkbox in the upper right.
 This removes the cosmetic line breaks in the results, returning one JSON object per line.
 You should have a 10-line output now.